Takakusu Junjiro

 Takakusu Junjirō (高楠 順次郎), who often published as J. Takakusu, was a Japanese academic, an advocate for expanding higher education opportunities, and an internationally known Buddhist scholar.
 He was an active Esperantist.

 Early life

-Takakusu was born in Hiroshima Prefecture, adopted by the Takakusu family of Kobe, and sent to England to study Sanskrit at Oxford University (1890).
+Takakusu was born in Yahata in Hiroshima Prefecture, adopted by the Takakusu family of Kobe, and sent to England to study Sanskrit at Oxford University (1890).
 After receiving his doctorate, he continued his studies in France and Germany.

 Academic career

-Upon his return to Japan in 1894, he was appointed Professor at the Tokyo Imperial University and Director of Tokyo School of Foreign Languages.
+Upon his return to Japan in 1894, he was appointed lecturer and then professor at the Tokyo Imperial University and director of Tokyo School of Foreign Languages.

 He founded the Musashino Girls' School in 1924.
 The institution evolved on the principle of "Buddhist-based human education," moving in 1929 to its present location in Nishitōkyō, Tokyo and becoming Musashino Women's University.
 The institution Takakusu founded is now known as Musashino University (武蔵野大学, Musashino Daigaku).